CFSAN-Biostatistics/snp-pipeline/docs/cmd_ref.rst

   usage: cfsan_snp_pipeline call_sites [-h] [-f] [-v 0..5] [--version]
                                        referenceFile sampleDir

-  Find the sites with SNPs in a sample.
+  Find the sites with high-confidence SNPs in a sample.

   positional arguments:
     referenceFile         Relative or absolute path to the reference fasta file